Lady Catherine Gordon: Perkin Warbeck

-James IV gave Perkin Warbeck a 'spousing goune' of white damask for the wedding at Edinburgh, and the celebrations included a tournament.
+James IV gave Perkin Warbeck a 'spousing goune' of white damask for the wedding at Edinburgh, and the celebrations probably on 13 January 1496, Saint Mungo's day, included a tournament.
 Warbeck wore armour covered with purple brocade.

 Lady Catherine, now called the Duchess of York, sailed from Ayr with Perkin with Guy Foulcart in the Cuckoo dressed in a new tanny coloured "sea gown".
 She was taken prisoner at St. Michael's Mount after King Henry's forces captured Warbeck's Cornish army at Exeter in 1497.
-On 15 October 1497 Robert Southwell was paid £7 13s.
+Henry VII allowed £20 for her expenses, and on 15 October 1497 Robert Southwell was paid £7 13s.
 4d. for horses, saddles and other necessities for the transportation of "my Lady Kateryn Huntleye" to London.
 Her husband was hanged at Tyburn on 23 November 1499.
-Lady Catherine was kept a virtual prisoner by King Henry, who placed her in the household of his wife Elizabeth of York, where she became a favourite lady-in-waiting.
+Lady Catherine was kept a virtual prisoner by King Henry, who placed her in the household of his wife Elizabeth of York, where she became a lady-in-waiting.

 Life as Warbeck's Widow

-Henry VII paid some of her expenses from his privy purse and gave her gifts of clothing.
+Henry VII paid some of her expenses from his privy purse and gave her clothing.
 The privy purse accounts record her name as "Lady Kateryn Huntleye".
-These gifts of clothing included, in October 1498, a black velvet gown trimmed with mink and Calabrian squirrel, and a black cloth gown trimmed with lettice and miniver; in March 1499 a tawny gown edged with black velvet, frontlets, and tippets; in November 1501, clothes of cloth-of-gold furred with ermine, a purple velvet gown, and a black hood in the French style; in April 1502, black and crimson velvet for gown and black kersey for stockings; and in November 1502, black satin, and other black cloth, to be trimmed with mink (from her own stock) and miniver, with a crimson bonnet.
-On 25 January 1503 Catherine attended the ceremony of marriage between James IV and Margaret Tudor at Richmond Palace.
-James was represented by the Earl of Bothwell as his proxy.
+The gifts of clothing included, in October 1498, a black velvet gown trimmed with mink and Calabrian squirrel, and a black cloth gown trimmed with lettice and miniver; in March 1499 a tawny gown edged with black velvet, frontlets, and tippets; in April 1502, black and crimson velvet for gown and black kersey for stockings; and in November 1502, black satin, and other black cloth, to be trimmed with mink (from her own stock) and miniver, with a crimson bonnet.

+On 25 January 1502, Catherine attended the ceremony of marriage between James IV and Margaret Tudor at Richmond Palace.
+James IV was represented by the Earl of Bothwell as his proxy.
 In February 1503, Lady Catherine was a mourner at the funeral of Queen Elizabeth, arriving in a "chair", a carriage, with Lady Fitzwalter and Lady Mountjoy.
-The train of her dress was carried by the Queen's mother-in-law, Margaret Beaufort, Countess of Richmond and Derby.
 Lady Catherine made the offerings at the masses and with 37 other ladies placed a pall, an embroidered cloth, on the coffin at Westminster Abbey.

-In 1510, Lady Catherine obtained letters of denization and that same year, on 8 August, was given a grant of the manors of Philberts at Bray, and Eaton at Appleton, both then in Berkshire.
-Two years later she acquired along with her second husband the manor of 'Fiffhede', Fyfield, and upon surrender of patent of 8 August the three manors were all re-granted to Lady Catherine Gordon with the proviso she could not leave England, for Scotland or other foreign lands, without licence.
+In 1510, Lady Catherine obtained letters of denization and that same year, on 8 August, was given the manors of Philberts at Bray, and Eaton at Appleton, both then in Berkshire.
+According to John Lesley, in 1510 an imposter of the "White Rose" visited the Gordon family and James IV in Scotland.
+In 1512, Catherine acquired along with her second husband the manor of 'Fiffhede', Fyfield, and upon surrender of patent of 8 August the three manors were all re-granted to Lady Catherine Gordon with the proviso she could not leave England, for Scotland or other foreign lands, without licence.